Kong/docs.konghq.com/src/gateway/kong-production/monitoring/prometheus.md

       prom/prometheus:latest
    ```

-1. Generate sample traffic to the mock service, which allows you to observe
+1. Generate sample traffic to the mock service.
+This allows you to observe
    metrics generated from the StatsD plugin.
-The following command will generate 60
+The following command generates 60
-   requests over 1 minute.
+   requests over one minute.
 Run the following in a new terminal:

    ```bash
    for _ in {1..60}; do {curl -s localhost:8000/mock/request; sleep 1; } done